In this blog post we want to show you step by step how to carry out the process of painting a guitar from scratch.

 Sand with water in a gradual process with 1200-1500-2000 sandpaper until all the imperfections of the application disappear.
 You can buy the sandpaper in our store.

 Try to sand in a straight line without applying too much pressure so as not to make deep marks that with the polish will be difficult to remove.
 It is advisable to apply a few drops of soap to the water to facilitate sanding.

 Apply a few drops of polish to the surface of the guitar and to the polishing pad.

 It is recommended to polish over 1500 to 2000 rpm without applying pressure to avoid overheating the finish.
 Check the heating regularly during polishing.

 The necessary polishes and sponges can be obtained in our store at the following link

 Carry out a first polishing process with the white sponge and finish with the black one until you get a mirror shine.
-Clean the polish residue with a cloth and the guitar will be finished.
+Wipe off the polish residue with a cloth and the guitar will be finished.